meyda/meyda/docs/guides/offline-node.md

 feature extraction in response.
 This is useful if you do not wish to run audio feature extraction in the client - perhaps you need to target browsers that do not support the Web Audio API.

+_This guide doesn't cover how to load audio from disk in Node - it applies to audio wherever you've loaded it from.
+If you'd like to learn how to load audio from disk in Node, check out [this article][load-audio-from-disk-article]._

 ## How to call Meyda in Node